ZooTampa at Lowry Park: Wallaroo Station

 The Wallaroo Station Children's Zoo re-opened on February 27, 2015 after its first renovation since opening in 2002.
 It is home to an array of Australian-native species including koalas, yellow-footed rock wallabies, Australian singing dogs and emus, along with a varying collection of cockatoos, and flying foxes.

 This section of the zoo is home to an interactive bat habitat, a "Flying Bananas" ride, a kiddie train ride called the Overlook Express, a budgie encounter and a family roller coaster called the Tasmanian Tiger Roller Coaster.
 It also has splash play area for younger kids titled "The Billabong".

 Safari Africa

 Shaded by acacia trees, the area is home to a safari tram ride that provides an in-depth look behind the scenes of the zoo.
 Martial eagles and Patas monkeys are visible only by this ride.
 This exhibit is home to many landmark African species, including meerkats, duikers, the Reticulated giraffe, Hartmann's mountain zebra, African bush elephant, East African crowned crane, African penguins, and the southern white rhinoceros.

 The Ituri Forest, a later addition to the Safari Africa section, brought in the concept of a washed-out African river bank.
-The area includes a wide array of species, including greater flamingos, pygmy hippopotamuses, saddle-billed storks, and shoebill storks.
+The area includes a wide array of species, including greater flamingos, okapis, pygmy hippopotamuses, saddle-billed storks, and shoebill storks.

 In mid-to late-2014, the warthog exhibit was closed down and renovated to house Aldabra tortoises and juvenile Galapagos giant tortoises, who were previously behind-the-scenes exclusive animals.